 Learn How to Prepare for a Listing Appointment

-After you’ve learned as much as you can about the neighborhood and the properties for sale in the area, it’s time to prepare for the listing appointment itself.
-But before you do that, make sure you’ve sent the digital pre-listing presentation to the seller.
-This will warm them up and make your listing appointment easier.
+After you’ve learned as much as you can about the neighborhood and the properties for sale in the area, it’s time to prepare for the property evaluation appointment itself.
+But before you do that, make sure you’ve sent the digital pre-evaluation presentation to the seller.
+This will warm them up and make your appointment easier.

-When it’s time for a listing appointment, ensure you have your listing presentation ready with all the information you’ve collected and put together.
-Your listing presentation should also include your profile, your marketing plan for the property, and anything else that will help you stand out.
+When it’s time for a property evaluation appointment, ensure you have your evaluation presentation ready with all the information you’ve collected and put together.
+Your evaluation presentation should also include your profile, your marketing materials for the property, and anything else that will help you stand out.

-Remember, the listing appointment is about selling yourself.
+Remember, the property evaluation appointment is about selling yourself.
 You want the seller to know and understand who you are and your capabilities.
-The listing appointment is a great opportunity to earn the seller’s trust and build the relationship.
-Whether you land this listing or not, you want the seller to remember you positively for possible referrals and future transactions.
+The appointment is a great opportunity to earn the seller’s trust and build the relationship.
+Whether you secure this evaluation or not, you want the seller to remember you positively for possible referrals and future transactions.

 Mention Relevant Results and Testimonials